dfinity/ic-observability-stack/README.md

 python3 configure.py
 ```

-Once the provisioning configuration step is done, run:
+Once the provisioning configuration step is done, create your scrape
+configuration variable `scrape_configs`.
+This configuration will be used
+to let the observability stack know which targets to obtain telemetry from.
+See the documentation [on scrape configuration](doc/scrape-configs.md) for
+more information on how to describe these targets.

+With the scrape configuration in place, run:

 ```sh
 ansible-playbook -v playbooks/prepare-node.yml